nerfstudio-project/nerfstudio/docs/index.md

 ## Citation

-If you use this library or find the documentation useful for your research, please conside citing:
+If you use this library or find the documentation useful for your research, please consider citing:

 ```none
 @misc{nerfstudio,